 At Calm Living Homes, we believe homeowners should be informed and involved in the home renovation planning process.
 Have a discussion with your builder about some of our favourite sustainable building techniques to see if they’re right for you.

 Airflow, heat and cooling leaks

 Standard buildings, even those built in the last 10 years, have a number of ways that air can enter the home.

-Pretty well any standard building, even those built in the last 10 years, has a lot of ways that air can enter it in ways that are not desirable.
-Older houses, especially heritage homes, often have gaps in flooring or behind architraves where cold air running freely around the buildings foundations can get in.
-When you try and heat a room like this your heat source causes hot air to rise and exit through gaps in your ceiling such as around light sockets between windows and walls to finally reach he outside via the many gaps in your tile roof.
-As this hot air rises a convection cycle is set up.
-As the hot air escapes it sucks more cold air in through the gaps below so most of our heat is going to waste so your heat source has to work that much harder to give you a relatively low level of comfort.
+Older houses, especially heritage homes, often have gaps in flooring or behind architraves, where any cold air flowing freely around the building’s foundations can get in.
+When homeowners try to heat a room like this, the heat source causes hot air to rise and exit through gaps in your ceiling, such as around light sockets, between windows and walls to finally reach outside.
+A convection cycle is set up as this hot air rises.
+When the hot air escapes, it sucks more cold air in through the gaps below, meaning that most of the heat is going to waste.
+Your heat source then has to work that much harder to give you a relatively low level of comfort.

-In summer the reverse can happen.
-Your cooling system creates cold air which being heavier than warm air then leaks out through these gaps and in doing so sucks hot air out of the roof cavity and from the hot top of the roof between the many gaps in the roof tiles or eaves.
-Once more a convection cycle is set up but this time it is making you hotter not colder and your cooling system has to work harder to over come this.
+In summer, the reverse can happen – your cooling system creates cold air which, being heavier than warm air, then leaks out through these gaps and sucks hot air out of the roof cavity and from the gaps in the roof tiles or eaves.
+Once more, a cold convection cycle is created, making your cooling system work harder to overcome this.